Gary Hilton

-Gary Michael Hilton (born November 22, 1946), known as the National Forest Serial Killer, is an American serial killer responsible for four known homicides between 2007 and 2008 committed in three states, all of which occurred within the premises of national forests.
+Gary Michael Hilton (born November 22, 1946), known as The National Forest Serial Killer, is an American serial killer responsible for four known homicides between 2007 and 2008 committed in three states, all of which occurred within the premises of national forests.
 Sentenced to death in Florida and to life imprisonment in Georgia and North Carolina, Hilton remains a suspect in several other killings, including that of Judy Smith.

 Murders

 John and Irene Bryant

-On October 21, 2007, a retired couple of avid hikers living in Horse Shoe, North Carolina, John and Irene Bryant (80 and 84, respectively), left for a hike through the Pisgah National Forest, leaving their parked maroon Ford Escape at the Yellow Gap Road near U.S. Route 276.
-After not hearing from them for two weeks, family members reported the couple as missing to the Henderson County Sheriff's Office, who promptly launched a search for the Bryants, consisting of more than 30 volunteers, cadaver dogs and a helicopter.
-Through examining their phone records, it was learned that Irene had attempted to call 911 on the day of her disappearance, but the signal was lost, and the call was dropped.
+On October 21, 2007, a retired couple of avid hikers living in Horse Shoe, North Carolina, John Davis “Jack” Bryant, 80, and Irene Woods Bryant, 84, left for a hike through Pisgah National Forest, leaving their parked maroon Ford Escape at the Yellow Gap Road near U.S. Route 276.
+After not hearing from them for two weeks, family members reported the couple as missing to the Henderson County Sheriff's Office, who promptly launched a search for the Bryants, consisting of more than thirty volunteers, cadaver dogs, and a helicopter.
+Through examining their phone records, it was learned that John had attempted to call 911 on the day of their disappearance, but the signal was lost, and the call was dropped.

-On November 10, 2007 the search party located the body of a woman on the Barnett Branch trail, covered with leaves.
+On November 10, 2007, the search party located the body of a woman on the Barnett Branch trail, covered with leaves.
 Suspecting that it might belong to Irene, they sent it to the state medical examiner's office in Chapel Hill to perform an autopsy.
 Three days later, the body was positively identified as that of Irene, who had been bludgeoned to death with a blunt instrument.
-As this was now considered a homicide perpetrated on federal land, the FBI launched an investigation with an award of $10,000 to whoever could provide information leading to the killer.
+As this was now considered a homicide perpetrated on federal land, the FBI launched an investigation with a reward of $10,000 to whoever could provide information leading to the killer.
 Simultaneously, it was revealed that a bank card belonging to the Bryants had been used to withdraw $300 from an ATM in Ducktown, Tennessee, with the surveillance cameras showing an older Caucasian man wearing a yellow rainjacket whose hood was obscuring his face.
 By this time, John was still considered a missing person, possibly abducted by whoever had killed his wife.

-On February 3, 2008, Mark Waldrop, a hunter, accidentally discovered a skull in Nantahala National Forest, just off the forest service road known as "The Switchbacks."
+On February 3, 2008, Mark Waldrop, a hunter, discovered a skull in the Nantahala National Forest, just off the forest service road known as "The Switchbacks."
 After calling the local deputy for assistance, the duo investigated the scene.
 Upon closer inspection, a pelvis and spine were located about 20 yards from the skull.
 Since there was no clothing or identification near the remains, the bones were sent to the medical examiner in Chapel Hill to identify the decedent.
 After two days, it was positively identified as that of John Bryant.